Bluesky RSS announcer

 posts = bsky_posts(client, did)

-The user lookup is just a wafer-thin wrapper around HandleResolver
+The user lookup is just a wafer-thin wrapper around HandleResolver:

 def bsky_lookup(_id):